data-dot-all/dataall/documentation/userguide/docs/datasets.md

 ## :material-import: **Import a dataset**

-If you already have data stored on Amazon S3 buckets in your data.all environment, data.all got you covered with the import feature.
+If you already have data stored on Amazon S3 buckets in your data.all environment, data.all has got you covered with the import feature.
 In addition to the fields of a newly created dataset you have to specify the S3 bucket and optionally a Glue database and a KMS key Alias.
 If the Glue database is left empty, data.all will create a Glue database pointing at the S3 Bucket.
 As for the KMS key Alias, data.all assumes that if nothing is specified the S3 Bucket is encrypted with SSE-S3 encryption.
 Data.all performs a validation check to ensure the KMS Key Alias provided (if any) is the one that encrypts the S3 Bucket specified.